jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

 - **Respect the scrub tech and his domain.** When you start a case with a scrub tech with whom you've not yet worked, don't be too helpful from the start.
 Observe his routine, layout, methods, and quirks.
-They mayo stand is their domain and responsibility.
+The mayo stand is their domain and responsibility.
 Don't assume you can touch, hand instruments, rearrange, etc. start slow by watching.
 If the surgeon asks for something and the tech is at the back table, go ahead and help, but